 |Distribution:||Europe, North Africa, Transcaucasia, North Iran|

-The depicted living beetle was reared from larva found in a dead oak (Quercus sp.) in Křivoklátsko Protected Landscape Area (Central Bohemia, Czechia) in winter 2020-2021.
+The depicted living beetles were reared from larva found in a dead oak (Quercus sp.) in Křivoklátsko Protected Landscape Area (Central Bohemia, Czechia) in winters 2020-2022.

 The mounted specimen was collected in Gartow environs (Lüchow-Dannenberg district, Lower Saxony, Germany) in spring 1972.